The Innovator 16 is one of the newer 16-inch drawing tablets from Xp Pen.

 Both the Xp Pen Artist 15.6 Pro and the Innovator 16 come with a plastic layer (film) applied on the screen.
 This is responsible for the textured surface and matte effect.

-Being a premium drawing tablet we were expecting the Xp Pen Innovator 16 to have an etched glass instead of the textured film.
+Being a premium drawing tablet we were expecting the Xp Pen Innovator 16 to have etched glass instead of the textured film.

 With etched glass, the texture is present directly on the glass itself – resulting in better scratch resistance and a rougher texture.